Can someone please explain this diagram to me? Anyone?

 I tried with Jaques Lacan.
 I really did.
 It’s his diagram, you see.
 But let’s put Lacan to the side for now… we’ll come back to him later…

 Before you sit in the proverbial seat and we talk through the problem of Your Psychology Degree and You; allow me to explain a couple of things.
-Firstly; know that I have zero experience in psychotherapy.
+Firstly; know that I have zero experience in therapy.
 I have no doubt that the clinic can be seriously beneficial.
 Therapy works.
 However, the clinic also has the potential to be an unctuous moneyleacher.
 Secondly; know that I have very little theoretical familiarity with psychology either.
 I must, therefore, be careful here.
 Know that I would take nothing away from those who have completed the degree.
 But what will you actually do with all of your psychological theoretics?
 As unqualified as I am, I think I can help with a spot of ‘conflict resolution’ here.

 It’s a terribly kept secret that psychology departments are the largest departments in the university world.
 They attract huge numbers of students.
 Once was instead, that young adults,

 “presented themselves on the granite steps of the madhouse with shaven heads and harlequin speech of suicide, demanding instantaneous lobotomy, and who were given instead the concrete void of insulin Metrazol electricity hydrotherapy psychotherapy occupational therapy pingpong & amnesia”